North London Collegiate School: Curriculum

 The girls are also encouraged to participate in non-academic pursuits.
 The Duke of Edinburgh Award scheme is available similarly to all independent schools.
 They may also take part in activities such as World Challenge Expeditions, Young Enterprise, Model United Nations and various community service projects.

 Alleged malpractice in deciding teacher-assessed grades

+In 2021 90% of its A-level entries got A* grades, whereas in 2019 the figure was only 34%.
 In December 2022 the Guardian revealed that the school had been the subject of an investigation by an A-level examination board into the teacher-assessed grades given to pupils in 2021.
+A spokesperson for NLCS claimed that there was no centre malpractice by the school.
+However, a whistleblower told the Guardian that the school had made decisions "that had little integrity, even though they appeared to be within the rules".

-These replaced the formal exams that were cancelled due to Covid.
-In 2021 90% of its A-level entries got A* grades - the highest in the country - whereas in 2019 the figure was only 34%.
-The investigation, which has concluded, found that there had been no centre malpractice by the school.
+Teacher assessment grades replaced the formal exams that were cancelled due to Covid.
 North London Collegiate School was not the only private school under investigation.
 In 2021, the percentage of A* grades from English private schools was 39.5%, but only 16.1% in 2019.
 Dr Jo Saxton, Ofqual’s chief regulator, confirmed in October 2022 that private schools were being investigated when she appeared before the education select committee.